This post may contain affiliate links. If you make a purchase, I'll receive a commission. Disclosure Policy.

-The good feedback is just as valuable!
+And the good feedback is just as valuable!

 I’m being pretty doom and gloom about this, but what if you get GREAT feedback?
 It’s important to know that too because what you assume makes your customers love you might be completely different than what the actual reasons are!

-2. Behave like everyone’s watching — because they are
+2. Behave like everyone’s watching—because they are

 I’ve been thinking a lot lately about the importance of professionalism in creating your personal brand online.
 Here are some real statements I’ve heard from business owners in online business and entrepreneur communities:

 - “Don’t worry about people unsubscribing from your list, consider yourself lucky you purged all the leeches who just want free content.”

 - “I can help you get more traffic from Pinterest, feel free to send me an email but only if you’re serious.”

 - “Be firm about your refund policy and don’t over promise, too many people are just out to take advantage of you.”